rishabhd9276/feedbacksystem/README.md

 - **Interactive API Docs:** http://localhost:8000/docs
 - **Alternative API Docs:** http://localhost:8000/redoc

-## 🔐 Authentication

-The system uses JWT tokens for authentication.
-Users can register and login through the API endpoints:

-- `POST /auth/register` - User registration
-- `POST /auth/login` - User login
+---

-## 👥 User Roles
+## 👥 User Roles & Permissions

 ### Manager
-- Create and manage feedback for team members
+- Create/manage feedback for team members
+- Upload assignments and view submissions
 - View team analytics and insights
 - Create announcements for the team
 - View public documents from team members
 - Export feedback reports
+- Participate in assignment comment discussions

 ### Employee
 - View and acknowledge received feedback
 - Upload and manage documents
 - Give peer feedback to team members
 - View team announcements
+- View and submit assignments
-- Add comments to feedback
+- Add comments to assignments and feedback

+---

 ## 📊 Features in Detail

 ### Feedback System
-- **Manager Feedback:** Managers can provide structured feedback with strengths, areas for improvement, and sentiment analysis
+- **Manager Feedback:** Structured feedback with strengths, areas for improvement, and sentiment analysis
 - **Peer Feedback:** Employees can give feedback to their team members
 - **Anonymous Options:** Both manager and peer feedback can be anonymous
 - **Acknowledgment:** Employees must acknowledge feedback before managers can update it

+### Assignment Management
+- **Upload:** Managers upload assignments with file, title, description, and due date
+- **Submission:** Employees submit work for assignments (with file and description)
+- **Comments:** Transparent comment section for assignment discussion
+- **Notifications:** Real-time notifications for new assignments, submissions, and comments

 ### Document Management
-- **Upload:** Employees can upload PDF documents
+- **Upload:** Employees can upload PDF/documents
 - **Visibility:** Documents can be marked as public (visible to manager) or private
 - **Download:** Secure document download with proper authorization
 - **Storage:** Files are stored in the `uploads/` directory